cloudytuts/website/content/en/tutorials/ansible/ansible-roles.md

 ---

 ## Getting Started
-### Prequisites
+### Prerequisites
 * Basic understanding of YAML
 * Basic understanding of Ansible

 ## Why Roles
-Roles allow you to separate your areas of conern into modular pieces, which promotes sharing and colaboration.
+Roles allow you to separate your areas of concern into modular pieces, which promotes sharing and collaboration.
 Rather than three different teams writing a role for Apache Web Server, for example, a single role can be created instead.